 The RCIA process is for three groups of people:

 - Those who are not baptized (known as “catechumens”)

 - Those who were baptized in another Christian denomination and want to enter into full communion with the Catholic Church

 - Baptized Catholics who were not instructed in the Catholic faith and who have not completed their initiation through the sacraments of Confirmation and Eucharist.

 The latter two groups are known as “candidates”.

 For more information about the RCIA process here at Sacred Heart Parish, please contact Elaine or Jerry Forman at 951-1840.

-RCIA meets on Wednesdays at 5:30 p.m. in the RCIA room of the parish center.
-This week's topic is "Jesus."
+- RCIA Classes are held each Wednesday, at 5:30 p.m.in the RCIA room of the parish center.
+This week’s topic is Confirmation and Baptism.